-If your circumstances change and you no longer earn sufficient income to be VAT registered then you can de register.
+If your circumstances change and you no longer earn sufficient income to be VAT registered, you can deregister.
 The VAT deregistration limits are normally slightly lower than the registration limits.
-To deregister you must apply to HMRC explaining why your taxable turnover will not exceed the limit in the next 12 months.
+To deregister, you must apply to HMRC explaining why your taxable turnover will not exceed the limit in the next 12 months.
 One thing to remember with a VAT reregistration is that you will need to account for VAT on items you still own that you have recovered VAT on in the past.
-So if you have purchased say musical instruments or props you still use then there will be a VAT charge based on their market value – unless the VAT due will be less than £1,000, in which case there is no VAT due.
+So if you have purchased, say, musical instruments or props you still use, then there will be a VAT charge based on their market value – unless the VAT due will be less than £1,000, in which case there is no VAT due.

-If all of your supplies as an actor/performer are subject to VAT then its not complicated.
-You charge VAT on your sales and can recover VAT you incur on expenses that relate to your business.
+If all of your supplies as an actor/performer are subject to VAT, then it’s not complicated.
+You charge VAT on your sales and can recover VAT you incur on expenses related to your business.